Welcome to All Hallows, Mitton

-At this time it is important that people do NOT congregate in or around the Church before the service commences and must disperse promptly at the end of the service.
+At this time it is important that people do NOT congregate in or around the Church before the service commences and maintain social distancing in line with current guidance, at the end of the service.

 To keep in touch with what is going on within our church community please sign-up to receive our e-Bulletin by clicking on the link at the side of this page.

 Revd.
 Canon Brian McConkey was inducted as the vicar of All Hallows in April 2017.

 This also signalled the start of our new Pastoral Benefice with St Wilfrid's Ribchester and St John, the Evangelist, Hurst Green.
 All Hallows and St John's have been a joint Benefice for a number of years but the joining of the three parishes was an exciting new chapter for us all.